 - Monitor network performance. - Dispatch maintenance technicians in a timely manner and address malfunctions and repairs within 48 hours of initial notice. - Provide charging station users with 24/7 call center service that will assist users with any technical issues encountered at the stations. - Prepare a Stations Operations Report for each project site sent quarterly to the CAM after station commissioning through the term of this agreement.
-The report will include a summary of uptime measures, calculation of uptime, and number of dispatch events needed during the quarter.
+The report will include, but not be limited to, a summary of uptime measures, calculation of uptime, and number of dispatch events needed during the quarter.